pulumi/examples/README.md

 Example   | Description |
 --------- | --------- |
 [Guestbook](kubernetes-go-guestbook) | Build and deploy a simple, multi-tier web application using Kubernetes and Docker.
+[Expose Deployment](kubernetes-go-exposed-deployment) | Deploy nginx to a Kubernetes cluster, and publicly expose it using a Kubernetes Service.

 ## Openstack